 Františkova huta, Classicist ironworks in Nižná, Slovakia.

-Františkova huta is a classicist ironworks in Nižná with a preserved facade, triangular bays, and administrative buildings from the 1800s.
-The site includes a smelting furnace, iron hammer, drainage shafts, and other production buildings that show how a metal processing factory was organized.
+Františkova huta is a classicist ironworks in Nižná, in the Orava region of Slovakia, featuring administrative buildings with triangular bays and a largely preserved facade from the early 19th century.
+The complex also includes the remains of a smelting furnace, an iron hammer, drainage shafts, and other production structures.

-The site is located about two kilometers southeast of Podbiel village along road II/584 toward Zuberec.
-It is best reached by car, but visitors should check beforehand if the grounds are open to the public.
+The site lies about 2 miles (3 km) southeast of Podbiel village along road II/584 toward Zuberec and is most easily reached by car.
+It is worth checking in advance whether the grounds are open to visitors before making the trip.

 The community of curious travelers